-This Child Protection Policy will be reviewed by the Snr Designated Safeguarding Lead Mrs A. Cowell-Clark on a regular basis to ensure it remains current and incorporates all revisions made to local or national safeguarding guidance.
+This Child Protection Policy will be reviewed by the Snr Designated Safeguarding Lead, Mrs A. Cowell-Clark, on a regular basis to ensure it remains current and incorporates all revisions made to local or national safeguarding guidance.
 This policy will as a minimum be fully reviewed as a minimum once a year during the autumn term provided to the Governing Body for approval and sign off at the first autumn term meeting.

-Date of last review: September 2020
+Date of last review: September 2022

-Date of next review: September 2021
+Date of next review: September 2023

-Role Name Contact Details Designated Governor for Child Protection/ Safeguarding Mrs C. Herdman 01777 708065 Snr Designated Safeguarding Lead Mrs A. Cowell-Clark 01777 708065 Deputy Safeguarding Lead Miss B. Green 01777 708065 Names of additional Safeguarding Officers LA Safeguarding Children in Education Officer Cheryl Stollery 0115 8041047 LA Child Protection Contact/LADO Eva Callaghan or covering LADO 0115 8041272 MASH (Multi-agency Safeguarding Hub) Outside of office hours 0300 500 80 90 Emergency Duty Team (Children's Social care) 0300 456 4546
+Role Name Contact Details Headteacher/Principal Mrs A Cowell-Clark 01777 708065 Senior Leader(s) available for contact in the absence of the DSLs Mr D Potter 01777 708065 Designated Governor for Child Protection/ Safeguarding Mrs C. Herdman 01777 708065 Senior Designated Safeguarding Lead Mrs A. Cowell-Clark 01777 708065 Deputy Safeguarding Lead Miss B. Green 01777 708065 LA Safeguarding Children in Education Officer Cheryl Stollery 0115 8041047 LA Child Protection Contact/LADO Eva Callaghan or covering LADO 0115 8041272 MASH (Multi-agency Safeguarding Hub) 0300 500 80 90 MASH Consultation Line Office hours 0115 977 4247 Emergency Duty Team Outside of office hours 0300 456 4546